-(4) Any other purpose to carry out the requirements of this article and article thirty-eight-a of this chapter.
+(8) Any other purpose to carry out the requirements of this article and article thirty-eight-a of this chapter.

 (b) The rule governing appraiser qualifications must include requirements which meet or exceed the education, experience and examination requirements issued or endorsed by the appraisal qualifications board of the appraisal foundation.

 (c) Any rules in effect on the effective date of the reenactment of this section during the regular session of the legislature in 2013 will remain in effect until amended, modified, repealed or replaced, except that references to provisions of former enactments of this act are interpreted to mean provisions of this article.